nuke-haus/noita_mods/README.md

 3. Start the game and open the pause menu.
 There should be a mods button you can click.
 4. In the mods menu, click on mods to enable/disable them.

-You might have to start a new game after doing all of this.
+You will have to start a new game after doing all of this in order for the game to register the mods.

 ## Random starter wand